Zero-Tang/NoirVisor/doc/make.md

 Download [Rust](https://www.rust-lang.org/tools/install) from Rust-lang's official website.
 Note that you must install the `nightly` toolchain.

 There is no known minimal version requirement for Netwide Assembler (NASM).
 Just install the newest version you can find. \
 Download [NASM](https://nasm.us/) from NASM's official site.
-It is recommended to use stable versions.
+It is recommended to use stable versions. \
+Installer of NASM for Windows does not add itself to `PATH` environment variable.
+You must add it to `PATH` on your own.

 There is no known minimal version requirement for LLVM.
 Just install the newest version you can find. \
 Download [LLVM](https://github.com/llvm/llvm-project/releases) from LLVM's GitHub repository release page. \
-LLVM is only required for building NoirVisor for UEFI.
+LLVM is only required for building NoirVisor for UEFI. \

-You must execute the python script inside a Visual Studio prompt environment.
-This means you don't have to mount EWDK image if you have already installed Visual Studio.
+Installer of LLVM for Windows is somewhat buggy on adding itself to `PATH` environment variable.
+Check the `PATH` after installation.
+Add it if it's missing.

+There is no known minimal version requirement for QEMU.
+Just install the newest version you can find. \
+Download [QEMU](https://qemu.weilnetz.de/w64/) from Stefan Weil's website. \
+QEMU is only required for building NoirVisor for UEFI in order to convert raw images into VHDX (Microsoft Hyper-V) and VMDK (VMware Workstation). \
+Installer of QEMU for Windows does not add itself to `PATH` environment variable.
+You must add it to `PATH` on your own.

+The GNU `mtools` are required to make raw images for NoirVisor.
+I have uploaded the [pre-built `mtools` binaries for Windows to GitHub](https://github.com/Zero-Tang/NoirVisor/files/12706542/mtools-4.0.43-bin.zip). \
+Extract the files to a certain directory, and add that directory to `PATH` environment variable.

 ### NoirVisor Core
 NoirVisor Core is written in Rust.
 See [documentation for NoirVisor in Rust](./rust.md).